 Each order must conform to the guidelines approved by the full Council on central purchasing and the standardisation of supplies and materials.
-Standard terms and conditions for orders must be aligned within associated contracts (if applicable) and these must not be varied unless there is a valid exemption with agreement from the relevant Chief Officer and Chief Finance Officer.
+Standard terms and conditions for orders must be aligned within associated contracts (if applicable) and these must not be varied unless there is a valid exemption with without agreement from the relevant Chief Officer and the prior approval of the Chief Finance Officer.